bundasma/matthew_bundas_portfolio/NIST_CPS_Framework_Research/README.md

 #### Reason about an Ontology and Export as CSV
 Performing reasoning queries to determine concern satisfaction in the CPS Framework.
+Dr. Thanh Ngyuen developed the shwon CPS Reasoner.
+I developed the support for exporting results as a CSV for future visualization.

 <p align="center">
 <img src="https://github.com/bundasma/matthew_bundas_portfolio/blob/main/NIST_CPS_Framework_Research/README_images/reasoner.png?raw=true" width="600" height="400">
 </p>

 #### Visualize in Tableau
 A cleaner, easier to understand visualization than the editor can provide, indicating which concerns are satisfied and which are unsatisfied.
+Visualization developed by Amanda Bailey from SJU.
+I worked with her to develop a file format, and method of creation to serve as the source of visualizations.

 <p align="center">
 <img src="https://github.com/bundasma/matthew_bundas_portfolio/blob/main/NIST_CPS_Framework_Research/README_images/CPS_tree.png?raw=true" width="600" height="400">